-Because bipolar disorder is a biological condition, medication is required as a first step – in the same way other biological conditions like diabetes or asthma require medication.
+Because bipolar disorder is a biological condition, medication is required as a first step.
+This is no different to other biological conditions like diabetes or asthma that require medication.

 In some instances if your symptoms are very severe, you may need to go to hospital where you are safe.
-Being in hospital will allow your symptoms to settle down and for the health professionals to identify the most effective type of treatment for you and monitor your progress whilst ensuring that you remain safe.
+Being in hospital will allow your symptoms to settle down.
+It will also allow health professionals to identify the most effective type of treatment for you.
+Furthermore, it will allow health professionals to monitor your progress while ensuring you remain safe.
 From there your mental health is likely to be continually monitored by a medical health professional throughout the rest of your pregnancy.

-Medication is used to treat and manage bipolar disorder.
+Medication is used to treat and manage bipolar disorder during pregnancy.
 These medications work to stabilise your symptoms and help reduce the chance that the symptoms reoccur (relapse).
-Because bipolar disorder can have a broad range of symptoms, there are a number of different types of medications used to treat them.
+Bipolar disorder can have a broad range of symptoms.
+As such, there are a number of different types of medications used to treat them.
 These medications are likely to include:

-- Mood stabilisers – As the name suggests this group of medications help to stabilise your mood and reduce the likelihood of relapse.
+- Mood stabilisers – Help stabilise your mood and reduce the likelihood of relapse.
 Lithium is the most common mood stabiliser.

 - Antidepressants – Reduce the symptoms of depression which are part of the depressive phase of bipolar disorder

-- Antipsychotics – These can assist with manic symptoms (e.g. racing thoughts, speech, high energy) and the effects that bipolar disorder can have on your thinking, particularly seeing or hearing things that are not there (hallucinations) and/or having strange, unrealistic beliefs (delusions).
+- Antipsychotics – These can assist with manic symptoms.
+(For example, racing thoughts, speech, high energy.)
+Antipsychotics can also assist with the effects that bipolar disorder can have on your thinking, particularly seeing or hearing things that are not there (hallucinations) and/or having strange, unrealistic beliefs (delusions).

-The type of medication that you are prescribed can be affected by your symptoms and your circumstances – for example if you are planning to become pregnant or already pregnant.
+The type of medication that you are prescribed for biplolar disorder during pregancy can be affected by your symptoms and your circumstances.
+For example, if you are planning to become pregnant or already pregnant.
 This is why it is very important that you or your partner/family member/friend talk to your health professional if you are planning to become pregnant, and let them know if you are already pregnant.
 For further information and advice on antipsychotic medications visit the National Registry of Antipsychotic Medications in Pregnancy.

-Electroconvulsive therapy or ECT, is a specialist treatment that involves activating electro-currents to the brain, and can relieve a range of severe symptoms of bipolar disorder.
-It is generally used if and when it is considered to be very necessary to prevent the woman from harming herself in some way.
+Electroconvulsive therapy or ECT is a specialist treatment that involves activating electro-currents to the brain.
+It can relieve a range of severe symptoms of bipolar disorder.
+Electroconvulsive therapy is generally used if and when it is considered to be very necessary to prevent the woman from harming herself in some way.

-ECT is conducted in a specialist hospital setting, and during pregnancy, can only be prescribed by a perinatal psychiatrist.
-The psychiatrist is also usually accompanied by other specialist health professionals including an obstetrician and specialist obstetric anaesthetist to monitor you and your unborn baby.
-Whilst the risks to the mother and her unborn baby are low, special care is taken to monitor this specialist treatment.
+ECT is conducted in a specialist hospital setting.
+During pregnancy, it can only be prescribed by a perinatal psychiatrist.
+The psychiatrist is also usually accompanied by other specialist health professionals.
+This can include an obstetrician and specialist obstetric anaesthetist to monitor you and your unborn baby.
+While the risks to the mother and her unborn baby are low, special care is taken to monitor this specialist treatment.